marius64-Git/git-tutorial/README.md

-I used this repositori for testing git
+I used this repository for testing git